-This Agreement (herein so called), made and entered into as of June 2, 2025, by and between the Tarrant County College District, a Texas political subdivision of higher education, (referred to herein as "COLLEGE DISTRICT") and Carroll Independent School District, a Texas independent school district (referred to herein as "SCHOOL DISTRICT") evidences the following:
+This Agreement (herein so called), made and entered into as of [INSERT DATE], by and between the Tarrant County College District, a Texas political subdivision of higher education, (referred to herein as "COLLEGE DISTRICT") and Home School, (referred to herein as "HOME SCHOOL") evidences the following:

-This Agreement shall be in effect for a period of one (1) year beginning as of June 2, 2025, and ending on June 30, 2026.
-Sixty days before the end of the term, SCHOOL DISTRICT may renew this Agreement for a subsequent three-(3) year term upon approval of the COLLEGE DISTRICT (SCHOOL DISTRICT and COLLEGE DISTRICT are sometimes referred to herein as "Party" or collectively as "Parties").
+This Agreement shall be in effect for a period of one (1) year beginning as of [INSERT DATE], and ending on [INSERT DATE].
+Sixty days before the end of the term, HOME SCHOOL may renew this Agreement for a subsequent three-(3) year term upon approval of the COLLEGE DISTRICT (HOME SCHOOL and COLLEGE DISTRICT are sometimes referred to herein as "Party" or collectively as "Parties").